What to Buy (and Avoid Buying) in July

 - And you could even repaint the home with a lighter, more reflective color to help keep things cool.

 The Stripped Down Apple iMac

 People complain about the price of Apple products, and most would agree that you get way more bang for your buck when you buy a competitor's brand.
 Apple must be feeling the pinch, because they've brought out a cheaper iMac.
 But Apple being Apple, they have stripped down some major features, including storage space and graphics capabilities.
 Don't bother with this one.

 Although grills and patio furniture are going on sale, the swimwear for summer is not benefiting from the same "logic."
 People are only just starting to take the plunge in community pools, vacation spots, and water parks.
 Next month, you should see a sharp drop in prices as retailers make way for fall clothing.
 And you'll still have a few months of good weather to enjoy them.

 You know the score.
 High demand equals high price.
 Everyone's out and about in the sunshine, and they need eye protection.
 Wait a month or two and you'll find some great deals on cool shades.
-By the way, do you know which state leads America in sunglasses sales?
+By the way, do you know which city leads America in sunglasses sales?
 According to a study by the P.E.O., it's Seattle.
 Perhaps they're always losing them because they rarely need them!